Buying real estate in Tanzania?

 What places are the smartest $200k buys in Tanzania as of 2026?

-As of early 2026, the smartest $200k neighborhoods in Tanzania include Kijitonyama, Sinza, and parts of Mikocheni in Dar es Salaam for rental demand, Kigamboni areas like Vijibweni for land appreciation, and Njiro or Sakina in Arusha for lifestyle buyers.
+As of early 2026, the smartest neighborhoods to buy at $200,000 (TZS 514 million) in Tanzania are Kijitonyama, Sinza, and pockets of Mikocheni in Dar es Salaam for apartments, Vijibweni and Kibada in Kigamboni for houses with land, and Njiro and Sakina in Arusha for spacious family homes with consistent demand.

 What can I buy with $300k in Tanzania in 2026?